cutiepenguins/Android-Longer-Battery-Life-Guide/README.md

 - Keeping **brightness too bright**
 - Keeping **apps running in the background**
 - **Watching videos at high resolutions**
-- **Performing resource intensive tasks a lot** - such as gaming, especially gaming with high settings
+- **Performing resource-intensive tasks a lot** - such as gaming, especially gaming with high settings
 - Of course these are known factors and managing them should be your first step for a longer lasting battery.
 Now let's get into more detailed parts.
 ## Major Suggestion - Install A Custom ROM (Optional)
 - First of all, I definitely suggest you install a **custom ROM** because stock ROMs are full of **bloatware (unwanted apps)** and custom ROMs are more **lightweight**.
 The ROMs I can suggest are **LineageOS** and **CrDroid**.